 Dr. Du Bois confronted this powerful structure of historical distortion and dismantled it.
 He virtually, before anyone else and more than anyone else, demolished the lies about Negroes in their most important and creative period of history.
 The truths he revealed are not yet the property of all Americans but they have been recorded and arm us for our contemporary battles.

-In Black Reconstruction, Dr. Du Bois dealt with the almost universally accepted concept that civilization virtually collapsed in the South during Reconstruction because Negroes had a measure of political power.
+In Black Reconstruction in America, Dr. Du Bois dealt with the almost universally accepted concept that civilization virtually collapsed in the South during Reconstruction because Negroes had a measure of political power.

 Dr. Du Bois marshaled irrefutable evidence that far from collapsing, the Southern economy was recovering in these years.
 Within five years the cotton crop had been restored and in the succeeding five years had exceeded prewar levels.
 At the same time other economic activity had ascended so rapidly the rebirth of the South was almost completed.